Sheet Pan Salmon with Crispy Kale and Potatoes

 If possible, ask for salmon fillets that are wider and thinner, rather than taller and thicker; they will cook faster and more evenly.

-- 1/2 tsp kosher salt, or to taste, divided
+kosher salt½ tsp, or to taste, divided

-- 12 oz uncooked Yukon gold potato(es), quartered
+uncooked Yukon gold potato(es)12 oz, quartered

-- 1/2 tsp crushed red pepper flakes, divided
+crushed red pepper flakes½ tsp, divided

-- 2 clove(s), medium garlic clove(s), finely chopped, divided
+garlic clove(s)2 clove(s), medium, finely chopped, divided

-Preheat oven to 425°F.
+- Preheat oven to 425°F.

-Whisk 1 Tbsp lemon juice and a pinch garlic into yogurt; season to taste and set aside.
+- Whisk 1 Tbsp lemon juice and a pinch garlic into yogurt; season to taste and set aside.

-Place potatoes on a rimmed baking sheet; toss with 2 tsp oil and season to taste.
+- Place potatoes on a rimmed baking sheet; toss with 2 tsp oil and season to taste.
 Roast, tossing occasionally, until potatoes are well-browned and cooked through, 25-30 minutes.

-Meanwhile, line a large rimmed baking sheet with parchment paper.
+- Meanwhile, line a large rimmed baking sheet with parchment paper.
 In a large bowl, toss kale with crushed red pepper, remaining chopped garlic and 1 tsp oil; season to taste and place on prepared pan in an even layer.

-When potatoes are done cooking, remove from oven; place salmon over potatoes on pan in a single layer.
+- When potatoes are done cooking, remove from oven; place salmon over potatoes on pan in a single layer.
 Drizzle salmon with remaining tsp oil; sprinkle with salt, black pepper and red pepper.
 Bake salmon until it begins to brown around edges and is just cooked through, 5–8 minutes (depending on thickness).
 Put kale in oven at same time as salmon; bake until crispy at edges, 5-8 minutes.

-Serve with reserved yogurt and a fresh squeeze of lemon.
+- Serve with reserved yogurt and a fresh squeeze of lemon.